-As the school year enters its third month, educators around the world are grappling with student behavior issues and challenges brought upon by the uncertainty of living through a pandemic.
-The events of the last 18 months have amplified many behavioral needs, leaving many educators feeling lost, confused, and wondering what they need to do to get students on track. the needs for students and teachers to feel love and belonging.
+Educators around the world are grappling with student behavior issues and challenges brought upon by the uncertainty of living through a pandemic and the events happening around the world.
+The events of the last few years have amplified many behavioral needs, leaving many educators feeling lost, confused, and wondering what they need to do to get students on track and for students and teachers to feel love and belonging.

 In this 3-part series, Greg Wolcott, author of the best-selling book Significant 72: Unleashing the Power of Relationships in Today’s Schools, will provide educators with a blueprint of practical strategies, tools, and ideas to not only better the behavior of our most challenging students, but create the relationships, routines, and rituals needed for all students to excel.

 Behavior as Communication

 During this session, Greg will share how the brain responds to incoming information and why students respond the way they do to what is happening in the classroom.
 He will share practical tools on how to begin transforming classroom environments so teachers can create the conditions for students to thrive.

 In this session, Greg will explain the importance of implementing consistent routines and rituals.
 He will discuss how we can prevent 90% of classroom behavior through our consistent actions.
 He will share the three must-have strategies in every teacher’s toolbox and a teacher-proven four-step process for behavior change.

 In this session, Greg will share ideas on how to handle the so-called “hard to handle’ student.
 Participants will explore ways to diagnose and understand extreme behaviors and how to develop individualized success plans.
 They will leave with tips and tools to provide our most challenging students with the supports needed to ensure classroom success.